sin5678/inav_cn_wiki/Modes.md

 You may want to inspect your new midpoints after landing, if the servo offset is a lot you may alter your linkage mechanically and redo servo midpoint.

 This is not to be confused with tuning your aircraft for leveled flight in `ANGLE` mode, to do this you need to adjust your board alignment so straight flight for that aircraft is show the board being level ( 0 pitch and 0 roll ).

+### AUTO TUNE

+AUTOTUNE will attempt to tune roll and pitch P, I and FF gains on a fixed-wing airplane.

+Autotune will monitor behavior of the airplane when you fly it and adjust P, I and FF gains to reach optimal performance.

+How to use:

+Fly in ANGLE mode.
+Enable AUTOTUNE mode.
+Do hard maneuvers on each axis separately.
+For roll - bank hard left/hard right.
+For pitch - fast climb, steep dive.
+Initially you probably will notice very soft response - make sure your flying field is big enough for slow turns.

+The more maneuvers you will do - the better results AUTOTUNE will be able to reach.

+AUTOTUNE will adjust gains constantly but it will take a snapshot of current gains every 5 seconds.
+When you disable AUTOTUNE gains from last snapshot will be restored.
+If you turn AUTOTUNE on and off before 5 seconds elapse - PIFF gains won't be changed.

+Currently AUTOTUNE don't save gains to EEPROM - you have to save manually, using a [stick combo](https://github.com/iNavFlight/inav/blob/master/docs/Controls.md).

 ### TURN ASSIST